smtifahim/TARA-Ontology-Repository/ontology-files/generated/readme.md

   Source for Acupuncture Method, Vasculature, Innervation, and Indications:
   D. Liangyue, G. Yijun, H. Shuhui, et al. Chinese Acupuncture and Moxibustion.
   Revised ed.
 Beijing: Foreign Languages Press; 1999.
 Chapter 8, Acupuncture Points of the Shaoyin and Taiyang Meridian.
 ISBN 978-7-119-01758-7.
   ```
-* Of the 497 cited classes: 371 carry dual-source citations (WHO location + Chinese Acupuncture and Moxibustion for clinical metadata), 28 carry a WHO-only citation (acupoints for which clinical metadata was not separately sourced).
+* Of the 497 cited classes: 371 carry dual-source citations (WHO location + Chinese Acupuncture and Moxibustion for clinical metadata), 28 carry a WHO-only citation.
 * ISBN numbers are now included in all WHO and Chinese Acupuncture and Moxibustion citations, and chapter-level attribution is provided for each chapter of *Chinese Acupuncture and Moxibustion*, enabling readers to verify the exact primary source for every piece of metadata.

 **Synonym Updates**